LichtMiao/C51/README.md

-This is my prictice for review C51.
+This is my practice for reviewing C51.